verekia/js-stack-from-scratch/tutorial/1-npm-and-package-json/README.md

 Refer to the [download page](https://nodejs.org/en/download/current/) or the [package manager installations page](https://nodejs.org/en/download/package-manager/) for the latest instructions.

+For instance, on **Ubuntu / Debian**, you would run the following commands to install Node:

 ```bash
 curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
 sudo apt-get install -y nodejs